rjseymour66/rjseymour66.github.io/content/en/docs/ubuntu-server/packages.md

 ### apt

-Advanced Package Tool is a suite of tools that lets you install and manage packages over the command line:
+Advanced Package Tool is a suite of tools that lets you install and manage packages over the command line.
 - `apt get` is a legacy command, use `apt` moving forward
 - `apt install` process:
   1. Checks package dependencies